Disney Twisted-Wonderland

 Disney Twisted-Wonderland (ディズニー ツイステッドワンダーランド, Dizunī Tsuisuteddo Wandārando) is a Japanese mobile game created by Aniplex and Walt Disney Japan.
-Yana Toboso, creator of Black Butler, is in charge of the original plan, main script, and character designs, which are inspired by Disney villains from various franchises.
+Yana Toboso, creator of the manga series Black Butler, is in charge of the original plan, main script, and character designs, which are inspired by Disney villains from various franchises.
 The game was first launched in Japan on March 18, 2020.
 An English localization was released on January 20, 2022, in the United States and Canada.

 Gameplay

 The genre of Disney Twisted-Wonderland is described as a "Villains Academy ADV (adventure game)".
 It is described to have a "basic gameplay system" consisting of three main elements: Lessons, Stories, and Exams.

 Twisted-Wonderland operates a gacha game model that allows players to obtain random new characters by spending the in-game currency of Magic Keys, which are obtained through the in-game shop, or Magic Gems.
-The characters players obtain can be leveled by having them attend "Lessons", and using the items obtained from said lessons.
+The characters players obtain can be leveled by having them attend "Lessons" and using the items obtained from said lessons.
 Players can test the strength of their characters through exams, which test specific elements that switch periodically.
 Players place their characters in battle to score points depending on their team's strength.
 Players then achieve a rank depending on their point score, with higher ranks giving higher rewards.

 A system function was introduced to the Japanese version of the game on May 30, 2022, called the Guest Room.
-It allows players to freely customize and enjoy the "Guest Room" of the Ramshackle dorm while inviting their favorite characters(of the cards they have) to visit.
+It allows players to freely customize and enjoy the "Guest Room" of the Ramshackle dorm while inviting their favorite characters (of the cards they have) to visit.

 Plot

-Yuu, whose name can also be chosen by the player, is summoned to another world by a magic mirror and arrives at a magical school, Night Raven College.
+Yuu, is summoned to another world by a magic mirror and arrives at a magical school, Night Raven College.
 The school's headmaster gives Yuu an abandoned dorm to stay in while he attempts to find a way for them to go home.
-Yuu becomes acquainted with the school's top students, each in seven different dormitories (each based on a different Disney villain), while searching for a way home.
+Yuta becomes acquainted with the school's top students, each in seven different dormitories (each based on a different Disney villain), while searching for a way home.